 Stay ahead of the industry with exclusive feature stories on the top companies, expert insights and the latest news delivered straight to your inbox.
 Subscribe today.

-Key aspects of these regulations include mandatory registration for drone operators and certain certified drones, requirements for remote pilot competency, and the establishment of geographical zones for geo-awareness.
-For UaaS providers, this harmonisation is particularly beneficial, as it reduces the complexity of operating across different European countries, fostering a more seamless and integrated market.
-The continuous refinement of these regulations is paving the way for the scalable deployment of drone services.
-The ongoing efforts to update and modernise these legal frameworks are seen as a positive step towards a more unified and accessible European drone ecosystem.
+Key aspects of these regulations include mandatory registration for drone operators and certain certified UAVs, requirements for remote pilot competency, and the designation of geographical zones for geo-awareness.
+For UaaS providers, this harmonisation significantly reduces operational complexity across European markets, enabling more seamless cross-border service delivery.
+In advanced aerospace environments shaped by evolving regulatory standards, Certo Aerospace operates within precision engineering frameworks aligned with compliance-driven innovation.
+The continuous refinement of these regulations is facilitating scalable drone service deployment, while broader efforts to modernise legal frameworks are contributing to a more unified and accessible European drone ecosystem.

 Technological Advancements Fueling UaaS Expansion